 Do you have gains from other investments this year (like stocks) that you’ll need to pay taxes on for your 2020 return?
 If so, you can use losses from crypto for a tax win, by offsetting any gains you had in other positions and/or offset even ordinary income.
 You will most likely want to REALIZE enough capital losses in crypto in order to OFFSET your capital gains in stocks or other places.
 You can also often use up to $3,000 USD in capital losses towards income you earned.

 Don’t delay!
 The deadline for realizing losses on your crypto is DECEMBER 31st.
 You will need to sell your crypto at a loss within the 2020 calendar year if you want to harvest those losses to offset other gains you will have to pay the IRS this year.

-How to Use ZenLedger's Tax-Loss Harvesting Tool - 3 Easy Steps
+How to Use ZenLedger's Crypto Tax-Loss Harvesting Tool in 3 Easy Steps

 Our tax-loss harvesting tool lets you know how many unrealized capital losses you have in each token type.
 Once you see this preview, you can then decide if you want to realize the loss.
 You can decide which token(s) you want to realize the loss on, and by how much.

 After you upload your transactions, you’ll see a menu item called Tax-Loss Harvesting on your dashboard.
 Click on this link and we will begin to run our tool.
 It will take about 15 seconds to process.